Grounded-DI/DI-Apps/DI_Scrolls_Apps.md

-# 🔒 Scroll-Governed App Mapping – Redacted Edition by Grounded DI / MSW
+# 🔒 Scroll-Governed App Mapping – Redacted Edition by Grounded DI / Mark Weinstein

 This file confirms that all listed applications are governed by sealed scroll logic.
 Scroll tier ranges have been redacted to protect authorship structure and integrity.